Cumulocity-IoT/apama-rxepl/docs/api-docs/interfaces/IObservable.md

 Update the timestamp on every item as it arrives at the operator.

+Un-timestamped values will be timestamped.

 Note: Uses `currentTime` which, by default, has only 100 millisecond precision.
 ```javascript
 Observable.interval(1.0)
 	.timestamp()